The Public-Private Partnership Law Review: Germany

 The year in review

-While motorways have been and must remain in the ownership of Germany, the federal states had been responsible for the administration of the motorways and acted as agents of the federal government.
-Based on these divided responsibilities, the federal and state governments were not always aligned on a potential use of PPP structures for motorway projects.11 Based on the reform of the motorway administration of 2017,12 the revised constitutional provision now allows the centralisation of the administration of motorways at the federal level only,13 starting from 1 January 2021.
-The federal government therefore established a private law entity in the corporate structure of a limited liability company, Autobahn GmbH des Bundes,14 for the administration of motorways, which can decide – subject to the federal government's consent – to use PPP structures for motorway projects.
-Since 1 January 2020, the company can conduct the planning and construction of federal motorways with the federal government's and the respective federal state's consent.15 Additionally, the federal government has established a new federal office responsible, inter alia, for the supervision of the sovereign rights transferred to this company.16 A comprehensive or substantial privatisation of the motorways, as well as private shareholders in the newly established federal motorway corporation, however, remain excluded.
+The legal framework for the administration and financing of motorway projects was modified by an amendment to the Federal Constitution in 2017 and has been in effect since the beginning of 2021.
+While motorways have been and must remain under the ownership of Germany, the federal states had been responsible for the administration of the motorways and acted as agents of the federal government.
+With those responsibilities divided, motorway projects could come to a standstill whenever the federal and state governments did not see eye to eye on using PPP structures.13 Thanks to the 2017 reform of the motorway administration,14 the revised constitutional provision now allows the centralisation of the administration of motorways at the federal level only.15 To that end, the federal government established a private law entity corporately structured as a limited liability company, the Autobahn GmbH des Bundes,16 to administer motorways.
+That entity can decide – subject to the federal government's consent – to use PPP structures for motorway projects.
+Since 1 January 2020, the company has been permitted to plan and construct motorways with the federal government's and the relevant state's consent.17 However, Autobahn GmbH's predecessor, the Deges authority, continues to be responsible for 136 of 141 highway projects18 because the original plan to merge the two fell through19 due to constitutional concerns of the Federal Court of Audit.20 The federal government has also established a new federal office responsible for, among other things, the supervision of the sovereign rights transferred to Autobahn GmbH.21 A comprehensive or substantial privatisation of the motorways, as well as allowing there to be private shareholders in the newly established federal motorway corporation, has yet to happen, however.

-In 2015, the federal government initiated a programme for a new generation of PPP projects for 600km of motorways with a total investment amount of €15 billion: €7.5 billion for construction and €7.5 billion for maintenance and operation.17 For now, this new generation programme includes 10 projects for which the government reviews the PPP procurement option.18 The financial close of the PPP motorway project of Motorways 10 and 24 between Neuruppin and Pankow was reached in February 2018 and the project is now under construction, envisaged to be finished in December 2022.19 The project consists of an extension of the motorway by 58.8km and maintenance of 64.2km until February 2048.20 A consortium of two private companies were awarded the PPP contract in December 2017.21 Further, the public procurement procedure for PPP motorway projects of Motorways 3 between Biebelried and Fürth/Erlangen and 49 between Fritzlar and Ohmtal were concluded in 2020.
-The Motorway 3 PPP contract was awarded in April 2020, consisting of the operation and maintenance of approximately 76km, including the building of 71km of an additional lane with a total volume of approximately €2.8 billion, for 30 years.22 The Motorway 49 contract was awarded in August 2020 and involves the maintenance of 62km, including the new construction of 31km, with a total volume of approximately €1.4 billion for 30 years.23 The Kallmerode bypass on Federal Route 247 has been under construction since 1 October 2019, with completion expected in February 2022.24 Other motorway projects are in preparation.25 The Federal Ministry of Transport has published several of these PPP contracts with only few redactions of business secrets as well as a sample contract under the availability model (V model) on its website.26
+In 2015, the federal government initiated a programme for a new generation of PPP projects for 600 kilometres of motorway with a total investment of €15 billion: €7.5 billion for construction and €7.5 billion for maintenance and operation.22 For now, this new generation programme includes 10 projects for which the government is considering the PPP procurement option.23 The financial closing of the PPP motorway project of Motorways 10 and 24 between Neuruppin and Pankow was reached in February 2018, and the project is now in the construction phase, scheduled to be finished in December 2022.24 Valued at €1.4 billion over the next 30 years, the project will extend the motorway by 58.8km and ensure the maintenance of 64.2km until February 2048.25 A consortium of two private companies were awarded the PPP contract in December 2017.26 Further, the public procurement procedures for the PPP motorway projects on Motorway 3 between Biebelried and Fürth/Erlangen and Motorway 49 between Fritzlar and Ohmtal were concluded in 2020.
+Worth approximately €2.8 billion, the Motorway 3 PPP contract was awarded in April 2020 for the 30-year operation and maintenance of approximately 76km and the building of 71km of an additional lane.27 The €1.4 billion, 30-year Motorway 49 contract was awarded in August 2020 and provides for the maintenance of 62km, including the construction of an additional 31km.28 The Kallmerode bypass on Federal Route 247 has been under construction since 1 October 2019, with completion expected in February 2022.29 Other motorway projects are in preparation.30 The Federal Ministry for Digital and Transport has published several of these PPP contracts on its website, only redacting a few business secrets, in addition to a sample availability model (V model) contract.31

-i Types of public–private partnerships
+i Types of public–private partnership

 ii The authorities